Devbimb/Book-Supplier-App/README.md

    * More depth and detail of the two entities implemented
    * Full implementation in agile framework

- * Improvements for future revisions of the project <br>
+ * Improvements for Future Revisions of the Project <br>
    * more depth of analysis and detail for some of other entities
    * improvement on the structure of the project
    * improvement on the structure of the report